adap/flower/doc/source/recommended-env-setup.rst

-Env Installation
+Virtual Env Installation
 ================

 It is recommended to run your federated setup within a virtual environment.
-We give you three different examples how to create the virtual environment with pyenv virtualenv, poetry or anaconda.
+We give you three different examples how to create the virtual environment with pyenv virtualenv, poetry, or anaconda.
 You can follow the instructions or choose your prefered setup.

 Python Version